Sedation and pain relief

-Please note that you do not need to decide in advance of your procedure however if opting for conscious sedation you will need to meet the criteria.
+You do not need to decide in advance of your procedure, however if you would like to have the conscious sedation you will need to meet the criteria.

 Entonox